xnajasho/tp/docs/UserGuide.md

 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 b/1999-10-22 t/criminal`
 * `add n/James Low p/91593836 e/jameslow@example.com a/Hougang Avnue 5 b/1980-04-01 avatar/5 tele/jameslow222 desc/doctor r/on t/friends`

-### Listing all persons : `list`
+### List all friends : `list`

-Shows a list of all persons in the FriendBook.
+Shows a list of all friends in the FriendBook.

 Format: `list`

-### Editing a person : `edit`
+### Editing a friend : `edit`

-Edits an existing person in the FriendBook.
+Edits an existing friend in the FriendBook.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [b/BIRTHDAY] [avatar/AVATAR] [tele/TELE HANDLE] [desc/DESCRIPTION] [r/REMINDER] [t/TAG]…​[t/TAG]…`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the CURRENTLY displayed person list.
+* Edits the friend at the specified `INDEX`.
+The index refers to the index number shown in the CURRENTLY displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.